 Stress can also contribute to relapse, Psych Central warns, which is a return to drinking after stopping for any length of time.
 Domestic abuse may contribute to the development of an anxiety or mood disorder as well, such as depression or post-traumatic stress disorder (PTSD), both of which are also exacerbated by alcohol abuse and addiction.

-Domestic Abuse and Hazards of Alcohol Abuse
+Domestic Abuse and Alcohol Hazards

 Alcohol can impair cognitive functions, impede coordination, lower inhibitions, and interfere with functional decision-making abilities, which can then increase the odds that a person will engage in risky or hazardous behaviors, get into an accident, become injured, or be the victim of a crime or sexual assault.
 Therefore, it may also play a role in worsening situations of domestic abuse.